william1209/Risk_Manage/README.md

 For most winning cases, having knowledge of the timing when market volatiles or not is a must.
 Thus we pry into the VIX index which reflects fluctuations the most.
 Applying cluster algorithm, we may have a glimpse at the silhouette of the market's true nature, but yet not enough.
 To solve this, classification algorithm/method yields a very good solution.
 Also the process is the so-called "Unsupervised Classification"

 * Cluster -- EM-GMM model
-* Classification -- Random Forrest
+* Classification -- Random Forrest/Decision Tree

 In a nutshell, find each cluster and draw a distinguishing line between each one.